 According to data published by the Centers for Disease Control and Prevention (CDC), nearly 6,000 pedestrians are killed and tens of thousands more are seriously injured in accidents in the United States each year.
 Western New York sees more than its fair share of serious pedestrian accidents.

 At Richmond Vona, LLC, our Buffalo pedestrian accident attorneys are committed to providing high-quality, results-focused representation to injured victims throughout Western New York.
 If you or a loved one was seriously injured in a pedestrian accident, the first thing you should do is ensure that you or your loved one receives proper medical attention.
 Document your injuries and, if possible, get the name and contact information of the involved driver.
-Then, reach out to an experienced personal injury attorney, like those at our firm, to learn more about your legal rights and options.
+Then, reach out to our experienced Buffalo pedestrian accident lawyers to learn more about your legal rights and options.

 How Do New York’s No-Fault Insurance Laws Apply to Pedestrian Accident Cases?